CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/overview.md

 <h1>Curve DAO: Liquidity Gauges and Minting CRV</h1>

-Curve is built in a way to incentivise liquidity providers with CRV, the protocols governance token.
+Curve is built in a way to incentivize liquidity providers with CRV, the protocols governance token.
 The protocol works in a way that it directs the inflation of the CRV token to the liquidity providers based on the votes of the veCRV holders.
 This is done through a system of gauges, the `GaugeController` contract, and the `Minter` contract.

 Users who have veCRV, Curve's voting-escrowed token, can vote on DAO-approved gauges to receive CRV emissions.